-I found interesting article about capacitance of ceramic capacitors may depend on voltage applied.
+I found an interesting article about the capacitance of ceramic capacitors may depend on voltage applied.

-It seems to be that in some designs you can face a problem when ceramic capacitor capacitance may strongly depend on voltage.
-Few tests were done with various capacitors using following circuit:
+In some designs, you can face a problem when ceramic capacitor capacitance may strongly depend on voltage.
+Few tests were done with various capacitors using the following circuit:

-One and only explanation may be that low quality dielectric material is used in (no-name) ceramic capacitors.
-Of course not all capacitors gave following results.
+The only explanation may be that low-quality dielectric material is used in (no-name) ceramic capacitors.
+Of course, not all capacitors gave the following results.
 But be ready for this when using unknown producer ceramic capacitors.